acidburn0zzz/nolith-release-tools/doc/patch.md

 Follow the [Pick specific changes into the `stable` branches][pick-changes-into-stable] guide.

+Don't pick any changes into stable branches until we're sure that a patch release for this version is imminent.
+Because of our policies of [backporting security patches](security.md#backporting) and [only including security fixes](security.md#what-to-include) in those security patches, we don't want to have unreleased changes in the stable branches because we thought we might do a patch release but then later need to do a security release.

 ### 3. Complete the patch release tasks

 Use the patch issue created earlier to keep track of the process and mark off